hdShang/arxiv-daily/docs/cs-CL/2025-06-11/papers/250609566v1-from-symbolic-to-neural-and-back-exploring-knowledge-graph-large-lan.md

 ---
 layout: default
-title: From Symbolic to Neural and Back: Exploring Knowledge Graph-Large Language Model Synergies
+title: "From Symbolic to Neural and Back: Exploring Knowledge Graph-Large Language Model Synergies"
 ---

 # From Symbolic to Neural and Back: Exploring Knowledge Graph-Large Language Model Synergies